Teemill/api-demos/nodejs/README.md

     > node ./create-order.js --project=<project> --auth-key=<private-key>
     ```
 2) Enter your contact and address details
-3) Enter the reference to the variant you wish to create an order for (Can be found by using list projects)
+3) Enter the reference to the variant you wish to create an order for (Can be found by using list products)
 4) Review the order details
 5) Create the order